shraddhaa09/GovWebReplica/README.md

 ProjectWD is a **static frontend learning project** that recreates the user interface of the Department of Expenditure (Ministry of Finance) website for **educational and demonstration purposes only**.
 The goal of this project is to understand real‑world website structure, asset organization, and static site hosting workflows.

-This project does **not** include backend logic or official data handling and is not affiliated with any government organization.

 ---